 In these approaches, information about the heavy- and light-chain pairing is often lost, which is unfortunate as only the combined CDRs from both heavy and light chain provide the full complementarity against an antigen.
 Of note, in nearly all these studies, only a subset of plasma immunoglobulins recognizing and binding a specific antigen was targeted, or a mAb spiked into plasma was used as a model.
 Nevertheless, the remarkable observation was made that a person’s plasma Ig repertoire could be several orders less variable than assumed based on the available B cell repertoire and likely dominated by only a limited number of clones.
 Whether this observed number of IgGs is a consequence of the targeted analysis of antigen-specific IgGs or diseases with monoclonal IgG overexpression (gammopathy) remained unclear.

 Here, we introduce a sensitive and efficient approach for quantitative plasma IgG1 clone profiling.
 The method was applied to a sample set of two healthy control donors, as well as eight critically ill patients, from which sequential plasma samples were retrieved while developing nosocomial sepsis, experiencing a dramatic immunological change in a relatively short time span (\textbf{\autoref{fig:fig3.1}A}).
 The application of our method revealed several important properties of the human plasma IgG1 repertoire: (1) the total IgG1 repertoire is dominated by a few dozen clones, but (2) is unique for each individual, and (3) single clones are differentially affected by physiological changes.
 Next, as proof of concept, we \emph{de novo} sequenced a single plasma clone—that appeared at sepsis onset—directly from human plasma, only made possible by using iteratively a combination of protein-centric and peptide-centric proteomics.
 To validate the correctness of the derived \emph{de novo} IgG1 sequence, we produced its recombinant mAb equivalent and compared its key structural features with the plasma clone.
-We foresee that this approach will unlock the potential of mass spectrometric analysis and identification of disease-responsive IgGs that may be directly evaluated and used as therapeutic agents, as they do already represent fully matured, fully human Abs.
+We foresee that this approach will unlock the potential of mass spectrometric analysis and identification of disease-responsive IgGs that may be directly evaluated and used as therapeutic agents, as they do already represent fully matured, fully human antibodies.

 \begin{figure*}[!htb]